BrunoBarroso/solus-personal-repo/README.md

 | qomui  | OpenVPN Gui with advanced features and support for multiple providers (protonvpn - wireguard - etc etc )
 | bleachbit | BleachBit deletes unnecessary files to free valuable disk space, maintain privacy, and remove junk. (version 2.2)
 | optimizer | Find out what's eating up your system resources and delete unnecessary files from your disk.
+| Wps-Office| The new Wps Office 2019!
+To install it enter the folder "extras" and follow the guide :)

 ## A problem ?